kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 @enduml
 ```

-The following is an example of a web request sent from Dialogflow.
+The following is an example of a webhook sent from Dialogflow.

 ```json
 {